ahoneybun/ahoneybun.github.io/_posts/2022-05-22-welcome-to-nixos.md

 - PipeWire
 - Bluetooth
 - CUPS
-- FWUPD
+- fwupd
 - Flatpak

 This installs my desktop, default applications and other tools that I need.
 I'm still working on it but this gets me up and running out of the box.
 You can see the full file [here](https://gitlab.com/ahoneybun/nyxi-installer/-/blob/main/config.nix).

 ## Rollback the OS

 One of the cool features that I have loved the idea of before I found out about NixOS is rolling back an update.
-We have similar features in [Fedora Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/) and how NixOs does it is similar at least from the users POV.
-Every time that you run `nixos-rebuild switch` you create a new generation though you would have to have changed your "configuration.nix" file before running the command.
+We have similar features in [Fedora Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/) and how NixOS does it is similar at least from the users POV, every time that you run `nixos-rebuild switch` you create a new generation though you would have to have changed your "configuration.nix" file before running the command.
 You can read more about Generations [here](https://nixos.wiki/wiki/NixOS#Generations).

 ## Spliting the user-wide and system-wide